cgardn/cgardn.github.io/_posts/2021-01-09-It's-been-a-minute.md

 ### How it's done
-Each thing that can be searched by (a 'filter') has a specific set of recipes that it applies to, so each filter gets an array with all those recipe IDs Since array intersections are commutative, it's just a series of array intersections between the selected filters' recipe lists and the list of all recipes.
+Each thing that can be searched by (a 'filter') has a specific set of recipes that it applies to, so each filter gets an array with all those recipe IDs.
+Since array intersections are commutative, it's just a series of array intersections between the selected filters' recipe lists and the list of all recipes.